dumbdevss/nft-ticketing/README.md

 ### Movement Blockchain Deployment

-To deploy your vesting contracts to the Movement blockchain:
+To deploy your NFT ticketing contracts to the Movement blockchain:

 ```bash
 yarn deploy:movement
 ```

-This command will compile your vesting smart contracts and deploy them to the Movement blockchain network.
+This command will compile your NFT ticketing smart contracts and deploy them to the Movement blockchain network.

 ### Aptos Blockchain Deployment

-To deploy your vesting contracts to the Aptos blockchain:
+To deploy your NFT ticketing contracts to the Aptos blockchain:

 ```bash
 yarn deploy